Associate Dean and Professor, History

 2011).
 She is a co-editor of The Selected Letters of

 Lucretia Coffin Mott (University of Illinois Press, 2002), Interconnections: Gender

 and Race in American History (University of Rochester Press,

 2012), and Lucretia Mott Speaks: The Essential Speeches

 and Sermons (University of Illinois Press, 2017).
-She is currently completing a book entitled The End of Marriage: Adultery in
+She is currently completing a book entitled Unfaithful: Love, Adultery, and Marriage Reform in

 Nineteenth-Century America.
 Professor Faulkner teaches classes on American social